The Ghosts of Cyber Threats Past: Reflecting on 2023

 Zero-Day Dilemmas

 The discovery of zero-day vulnerabilities throughout 2023 served as a wake-up call for businesses relying on outdated systems.
 Businesses should regularly update and patch their software to eliminate potential vulnerabilities.
 They can stay informed about emerging threats and zero-day vulnerabilities by using threat intelligence services.
 One of the biggest zero-day vulnerabilities uncovered this year was CVE-2023-27350, a flaw in Microsoft’s PaperCut print management software.
 The vulnerability allows hackers to bypass authentication procedures and execute codes with heightened privileges.
-Cyber criminals took advantage of this after it was uncovered in April.
-It was soon linked to a number of ransomware attacks.
-The cloud security firm Qualys noted the vulnerability had been exploited by “four malware(s), four threat actors, and four ransomware(s).”
+Cyber criminals quickly took advantage of this after it was uncovered in April, and it was linked to a number of ransomware attacks.
+The cloud security firm Qualys reported that “four malware(s), four threat actors, and four ransomware(s)” had all exploited the vulnerability.

 Infosec K2K Tip: Infosec K2K has partnered with top cyber security vendors.
 These businesses, like Qualys and DomainTools, allow businesses to stay ahead of the curve.
 By integrating their threat intelligence services, organisations can proactively address any new zero-day vulnerabilities and protect themselves against emerging threats.